 Recipe FAQs

 Yes, you can put raw bacon in a Crock Pot.
 It will cook as the beans cook.
-But, I prefer to cook the bacon first and then add it to the Crock Pot because it renders some fat and gives the beans a nice smoky flavor.
+But, I prefer to cook the bacon first and then add it to the Crock Pot because it renders some fat and gives it a nice smoky flavor.

 It depends on the type of bean.
-Smaller beans like black-eyed peas will take less time to cook than larger beans like pinto beans.
-For this pinto beans in Crock Pot with bacon recipe, cook the beans on high heat for 4 to 6 hours and then on low heat for 2 hours.
+Smaller ones like black-eyed peas will take less time to cook than larger pieces like pinto beans.
+For this recipe, cook it on high heat for 4 to 6 hours and then on low heat for 2 hours.

-Yes, pinto beans are safe to cook in a Crock Pot or slow cooker.
-Just be sure to soak the beans overnight before cooking (see USDA recommendations above).
+Yes, they are safe to cook in a Crock Pot or slow cooker.
+Just be sure to soak it overnight before cooking (see USDA recommendations above).

 Here’s More Slow Cooker Recipes…